The "upod" group is creating and studying end-user programmable devices, everyday gadgets that can be programmed in a friendly and natural way.

 I've enjoyed creating various kinds of videos for teaching, research, and family fun.
 Please browse my collection of

 I prepared a course on Machine Learning with Charles Isbell for the Udacity/Georgia Tech/and AT&T Online Master of Science in Computer Science.
 The Machine Learning course materials are available for free via Udacity.
-Enrollment is over 4000+ as of March, 2014.
+Enrollment is 4000+ as of March, 2014.

 Here is a list of the PhD dissertations I have advised.